Kostas0030/Lightweight-Chess-Agent-for-Aggressive-Play/data/info.md

 ## What belongs here

-`filtered_positions_from_database.pkl` — the filtered chess positions extracted from the Lichess database, used as training data for the supervised learning phase.
+`filtered_positions_from_database.pkl` — the filtered midgame chess positions that are needed for the self-play data generation process of the baseline implementation.

 ## How to get the files